 - The office or department to which the employee is currently assigned.

 Salary information includes pay, benefits, incentives, bonuses, and deferred and all other forms of compensation paid by the employing entity.
-In addition, the UNC Board of Governors has enacted a policy in which provisions specific to the contracts of head coaches and athletic directors in the UNC system can be found (see The UNC Policy Manual §1100.3.A.6
+In addition, the UNC Board of Governors has enacted a policy in which provisions specific to the contracts of head coaches and athletic directors in the UNC system can be found (see UNC Board of Governors Policy 1100.3.A.6).

-As a general rule, all requests for access to personnel information from any person or agency except the subject employee or the employee's supervisors (see VI below), should be referred to the Department of Human Resources (SPA) or the Office of Academic Affairs (EPA) or the Graduate School (Graduate Assistants, Teaching Assistants and Research Assistants).
+As a general rule, all requests for access to personnel information from any person or agency except the subject employee or the employee's supervisors (see VI below), should be referred to the Department of Human Resources (SHRA) or the Office of Academic Affairs (EHRA) or the Graduate School (Graduate Assistants, Teaching Assistants and Research Assistants).

 III.
 Location of Personnel Records